matplotlib/matplotlib/doc/users/next_whats_new/axline_setters.rst

 Axline setters and getters
 --------------------------

-The returned object from ``Axes.axline`` now supports getter and setter methods for its *xy1*, *xy2* and *slope* attributes:
+The returned object from `.axes.Axes.axline` now supports getter and setter methods for its *xy1*, *xy2* and *slope* attributes:

 .. code-block:: python